 - Mbrane takes only a few minutes to learn and games typically last about 10 minutes.

-- Mbrane is an economic game—an exercise of pure strategy in a condition of diminishing resources.
+- Mbrane is an economic game—players bid for territory in a condition of diminishing resources.

 POWER: The first key game mechanic is the application of value to the numbers used in Sudoku.
 In Sudoku, these numbers are merely symbolic—in Mbrane, the numbers confer points.
 Sudoku are divided into Regions, and placing a number in a Region grants the player corresponding points in that Region.
 These native points are known as Power.